msamancioglu/EclipseJavaTestRepo/README.md

 Eclipse Git integration test repo

-This is a test repository for usimg GIT from within Eclipse IDE.
+This is a test repository for using GIT perspective of Eclipse IDE.